A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured

-When the treatment and outcome variables are available in the form of time series, it is relatively simple to assess causality; two statistical tests commonly used in environmental sciences are the test for Granger causality (Granger 2004), and the test for convergent cross mapping (Sugihara et al. 2012; Tsonis et al. 2018).
-However, in the absence of time series data - the situation studied in this and the sister article - the most straightforward method to ensure that confounding variables do not influence the relationship between treatment and outcome is the implementation of a Randomized Controlled Trial (Neyman 1935; Fisher 1935).
+When the treatment and outcome variables are available in the form of time series, it is relatively simple to assess causality; two statistical tests commonly used in environmental sciences are the test for Granger causality \citep{granger}, and the test for convergent cross mapping \citep{sugihara, tsonis}.
+However, in the absence of time series data - the situation studied in this and the sister article \citep{marzban_iv} - the most straightforward method to ensure that confounding variables do not influence the relationship between treatment and outcome is the implementation of a Randomized Controlled Experiment \citep{neyman, fisher}.
 For example, to assess the causal effect of exercise on health, one begins with a random sample of individuals representative of the population of interest.
 The sample is then randomly divided into two groups, after which one group (the {\it treatment group}) is asked to exercise, and the other group (the {\it control group}) is asked not to exercise.
 Any health difference between the two groups is then likely to be caused by exercise because on average the two groups are similar as a result of the initial randomization.
 As effective as such methods are in assessing causal relations, they suffer from numerous shortcomings, including, for example, that the initial randomization is often not possible on physical and/or ethical grounds.
-These shortcomings have led to the development of methods for assessing causality in observational studies wherein the treatment is not randomly assigned to units.
+These shortcomings have led to the development of methods for assessing causality in {\it observational data} wherein the treatment is not randomly assigned to units, as is the case in the present work.